jwmarshall/BURP/README.md

 **BURP** is meant to replace the passwords you use for trivial internet accounts.
 Instead of constantly forgetting your password to the point of writing it down, using a simple and insecure password, or worse [the same insecure password for multiple sites](http://gizmodo.com/5812545/find-out-if-your-passwords-were-leaked-by-lulzsec-right-here).
 Instead you create a password with **BURP**  that you can regenerate later, the idea is that you don't have to remember your password and there's nothing to lose.

-**BURP** is not inherently secure and comes with no warranty, I definitely would not recommend you use it to generate your bank password.

 --

 **Key** - A unique identifier, the reason for generating the password.